Conviction quashed for childcare worker who had threesome with minor

-A former childcare worker has had her historic conviction for sex with a minor quashed in an extremely rare move after it was found to have had significant consequences on her life.
+A former childcare worker has had her historical conviction for sex with a minor quashed in an extremely rare move after it was found to have had significant consequences on her life.

-The case is believed to be just one of a small handful in which a person has seen their historic conviction quashed decades after being sentenced.
+The case is believed to be just one of a small handful in which a person has seen their historical conviction quashed decades after being sentenced.

 The woman, referred to only as Ms C as she has permanent name suppression, pleaded guilty in 1996 to being a party to unlawful sexual intercourse with a girl aged 12-16 years.
 She and her partner at the time, referred to as Mr H, had a threesome with a 15-year-old co-worker after a night of drinking.